 Happy Friday Fabbies!
 Recently in my household, we have begun a tradition where every Friday evening we have movie night as a family at home.
 This means, we move a spare mattress in our TV room so the kids can lay down/roll around/watch the movie on it.
 We usually either rent a movie from On-Demand or Netflix, or watch an already saved movie from our DVR.
 (Don’t get me started on how they request to watch The Peanuts movie every Friday, but that’s a whole ‘nother story!)
 They bring their pillows and blankets, they get their trays to put their snacks on, they put on their favorite pajamas, I cook their favorite cheese dip, and let me tell you honey, IT IS A THING!”
-It’s a big deal in the Douglas-Roberts household.
+It’s a big deal in our household.
 Huge.
 Big.
 Monumental even.
 Zé and Vito look forward to it every single week.
-Well, really, Chris and I low-key look forward to it too, because ALL of us are kind of obsessed with rotel cheese dip.
-And we all know that every Friday, Mommy’s making rotel dip, and if you had it, you would know why we are obsessed!
+Well, really, I low-key look forward to it too, because ALL of us are kind of obsessed with rotel cheese dip.
+And we all know that every other Friday or so, Mommy’s making rotel dip, and if you had it, you would know why we are obsessed!

 If you are unfamiliar or have never even heard of the word rotel, it is actually a can of diced tomatoes and chilis: